docwarems/jmc-tutorial/docs/README.md

 as show below.

 ![eclipse run do nothing program][eclipse-run-do-nothing-program]

+*MS: for me this deprecation warning appeared.
+It seems I'm running a higher Java version as the tutorial expects.
+The launch reports a Java 10 JRE.
+Also see my comment on Java 16 above.*
+![ms flightrecorder deprecated][ms-flightrecorder-deprecated]

 Note: _There are "Auto Record" versions of most launchers, which will launch the_ application and automatically create a recording in the **_autorecordings_** folder in